Surface Hardening – Case Hardening

 Other Case Hardening Methods

 Case hardening by surface treatment can be further classified as diffusion or localized heating treatments.
-Diffusion methods introduce alloying elements that enter the surface by diffusion as solid-solution or hardenability agents that assist martensite formation during subsequent quenching.
+Diffusion methods introduce alloying elements that enter the surface by diffusion, either as solid-solution agents or hardenability agents that assist martensite formation during subsequent quenching.
 The alloying element concentration is increased at a steel component’s surface during this process.
 Diffusion methods include:

 - Carburizing.
 Carburizing is a case hardening process in which the surface carbon concentration of a ferrous alloy (usually low-carbon steel) is increased by diffusion from the surrounding environment.
 Carburizing produces hard, highly wear-resistant surface (medium case depths) of product with an excellent capacity for contact load, good bending fatigue strength, and good resistance to seizure.